-A reciprocating pump is a type of positive displacement pump that works on the principle of forwarding and backward movement of a piston.
-Unlike a centrifugal pump which uses the kinetic energy of the impeller in supplying the fluid.
+A reciprocating pump is a type of positive displacement pump that works on the principle of forward and backward movement of a piston.
+Unlike a centrifugal pump, which uses the kinetic energy of the impeller to supply the fluid.

 Let’s get started!